simonaszilinskas/whisper-accents-analysis/README.md

 In 2022 Open AI, the artificial intelligence research laboratory consisting of the for-profit corporation OpenAI LP and its parent company, the non-profit OpenAI Inc, have released Whisper - an open source neural net, that according to its creators “approaches human level robustness and accuracy on English speech recognition”.
 Trained on 680,000 hours of voice recordings from the web, Whisper claims to be game-changing in terms of dealing with accents.

+## Literature Review

+Automatic Speech Recognition (ARS) has been a subject of research by many researchers where biases on accents has been a key research topic.
+Tatman (2017) has indicated that ARS has biases against some accents due to the lack of diversity the dataset used to train them.
+She also found out that it was more accurate for men than for women while it was the opposite in the study of Goldwater et al. (2010) and Sawalha et al. (2013).
+On the other hand, Gamerin et al. (2021) has found that the accuracy based on gender is minimized as the training corpus becomes equally distributed.
+Feng et al. (2021) made a study for Dutch and found a bias towards native speakers and differences in regional accents.
+In a similar study, Cambra, Guillermo et al. (2021) also showed that native English speakers, American accents notably, were a lot more accurate than Asian accents where differences could reach up to 10%, most likely due to unequal representation of accents in the training dataset.

 ## Methodology

 For the purpose of our research in the field of biases in AI, we wanted to put Whisper’s performance with different accents to the test.
 This allowed us to analyze whether Whisper’s chosen method of model training is a step in the right direction for creating a robust bias-free automatic speech recognition algorithm.